chidima-asika/win-with-us/README.md

 # win-with-us

-this repo if for the Big Data Analytics class
+this repo if for the Big Data Analytics class!